oscarotero/d.js/README.md

 ### d.getAll(query)

-Returns `nodeList` with all elements found:
+Returns `NodeList` with all elements found:

 * **query** A string with the selector or an object `{"selector": elementContext}`